What should I Ask: A Knowledge-driven Approach for Follow-up Questions Generation in Conversational Surveys: Experiments

-We further adopted the common metrics ROUGE scores \citep{lin2004rouge} and report the results in Table \ref{rouge_result}.
-Our experiments again show that adding knowledge as prompts is an effective way to involve knowledge in follow-up question generation, as the two models with knowledge outperform their counterparts DialoGPT without knowledge.
-However, we can see there is still a gap between the model with predicted knowledge and gold knowledge, and we think the reason comes from the different knowledge selections, which results in generating totally different follow-up questions.
+We further adopt the common metric ROUGE \citep{lin2004rouge} and report the results in Tab. \ref{rouge_result}.
+Our experiments again showed that adding knowledge is an effective way to involve knowledge in follow-up question generation, as the two models with knowledge outperform their counterpart, DialoGPT without knowledge.
+However, we can see there is still a gap between the model with predicted knowledge and gold-standard knowledge, and we think the reason comes from the different knowledge selections, which results in generating totally different follow-up questions.
 For example, asking about an actor and a movie can be different, but both valid follow-up questions.
 However, the only-one ground truth for one test instance limits the consideration of other possibilities, and this may underestimate models' performance in open-ended text generation.
-By comparing to the results above, this shows the superiority of our Gricean Scores which evaluate multiple aspects of generated text without relying on ground truth text, and we believe they can be applied to the evaluation of other open-ended text generation.
+By comparing to the results above, this shows the superiority of our \textit{Gricean Scores} which evaluates multiple aspects of generated text without relying on ground truth text.
+The reference free nature of the \textit{Gricean Scores} opens its way to the evaluation of other text generation tasks.